OllyNural/recipe-gatsby-build/src/pages/recipes/Recipe1.md

     time: 30 s
   - instruction: Add the Cream, Veg Stock Cube and the Parmesan cheese.
 Stir and bring to the boil.
 Reduce the heat to medium-low and simmer for 3-4 mins.
-      Stir in Salt and Pepper and set aside
+      Stir in Salt and Pepper and set aside.
     time: 5 m
   - instruction: "When the Pasta has 2 minutes left, add the Spinach to the pasta pot.
 Once finished, set aside a cup of the pasta water, and drain the